NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Investigator.md

 ## You Might...

-*   Start asking questions-including several that are quite involved-immediately after you're presented with a conundrum.
+*   Start asking questions—including several that are quite involved— immediately after you're presented with a conundrum.
 *   Strive to uncover the deeper meanings behind anything you encounter and to identify the social machinations that truly drive events behind the scenes.
 *   Get so involved in a case that you ignore other matters, deeming them trivial.